luntergroup/smcsmc/docs/source/getting_started.rst

 .. figure:: ../img/rainbow.png
    :align: center

-   Estimated population size over 15 EM iterations each plotted in a different colour.
-The model appears to have well converged to a solution.
+   Estimated population size over 15 EM iterations, where each iteration is plotted in a different colour.

 Plotting migration and effective population size can be done similarly with :code:`smcsmc.plot_migration` and `smcsmc.plot_ne`.
 See the API documentation for more information.